justincy/york-solutions.github.io/_posts/2015-03-25-choosing-a-blog-platform.md

 mode I would run the risk of Blogger messing up my formatting.
 Plus to get syntax highlighting I would have to embark on a scary process whose instructions always begin with "make a backup."

+## WordPress

+The WordPress community is excellent and you can make WordPress do anything.
+But I don't need everything, nor do I want to worry about hosting it myself or paying for hosting to get a simple blog with a few static pages.

 ## Ghost